TheShiShiLion/BackdoorsAndBreaches/README.md

 <img src="resources/BackdoorsAndBreachesProject.TheShiShiLion.Test.3.jpg" height="100">

 Step 7(I): The incident master should confirm the procedure the players want to play by name.
 The incident master can then click the related card in the incident master (red) dashboard then copy and paste the text that appears in the dialogue into the PowerShell window used to initiate the game.
+Examples of what will appear in the cut-and-paste window follows:

 ```powershell
 # Play first prodedure